derrickqin/trello-plugin-all-in-one/Readme.md

 ### Card count for each column

-Display the card count at top of the columns.
+Display the total number of cards in each column.

 ### Label name